electron/electron/README.md

 - [Simplified Chinese](https://github.com/atom/electron/tree/master/docs-translations/zh-CN)
 - [Traditional Chinese](https://github.com/atom/electron/tree/master/docs-translations/zh-TW)

+## Quick Start

+Clone and run the [`atom/electron-quick-start`](https://github.com/atom/electron-quick-start) repository to see a minimal Electron app in action.

 ## Community

 You can ask questions and interact with the community in the following